On Markowitz's pseudodistance for conformal manifolds: Closed conformal manifolds

 \begin{cor} Let $(M,[g])$ be a closed conformal manifold.
 If $\Conf(M,[g])$ is non-compact, then there exists a non-constant projectively parametrized lightlike geodesic $\R\to M$. \end{cor}

 \begin{proof} We assume that $M$ is totally conformally lightlike incomplete.
-Then Theorem~\ref{thm_compacité_fort} implies that $M$ is Markowitz hyperbolic, so the isometry group $\Iso(M,\delta_M)$ is compact for the compact-open topology.
-Now $\Conf(M)$ is closed in $\Iso(M,\delta_M)$, so $\Conf(M)$ is compact for the compact-open topology.
-It follows that $\Conf(M)$ is compact for the smooth topology (see for instance \cite{Charles_transformations_conformes}). \end{proof}
+Then Theorem~\ref{thm_compacité_fort} implies that $M$ is Markowitz hyperbolic, so the isometry group $\Iso(M,\delta_M)$ is compact in the compact-open topology.
+Now $\Conf(M)$ is closed in $\Iso(M,\delta_M)$, so $\Conf(M)$ is compact in the compact-open topology.
+It follows that $\Conf(M)$ is compact for the smooth topology, see for instance \cite{Charles_transformations_conformes}. \end{proof}

 \begin{ex} Let $\Sigma^p$ and $\Sigma^q$ be compact Riemannian manifolds of constant negative curvature and of dimension $p$ and $q$, respectively.
 The conformal manifold $M=(\Sigma^p\times \Sigma^q,[-g_{\H^p}+g_{\H^q}])$ is conformally flat and Markowitz hyperbolic, as its universal cover $\H^p\times \H^q$ is Markowitz hyperbolic, see Section~\ref{Section_ex_diamant}.
-Therefore a pseudo-Riemannian metric $g^\prime$ close enough to $g=-g_{\H^p}+g_{\H^q}$ induces a Markowitz hyperbolic conformal structure $(M,[g^\prime])$ by Theorem \ref{thm_compacité_fort}. \end{ex}
+Therefore a pseudo-Riemannian metric $g^\prime$ sufficiently close to $g=-g_{\H^p}+g_{\H^q}$ induces a Markowitz hyperbolic conformal structure $(M,[g^\prime])$ by Theorem \ref{thm_compacité_fort}. \end{ex}